How to Replace Damaged Passport

 In case the passport of an individual is damaged beyond recognition, then the individual cannot apply for a re-issue of the passport under the Tatkaal scheme.
 If the individual still needs the passport urgently, he or she must visit the nearest Passport Office or Passport Seva Kendra in order to get the passport issued on an urgent basis.

-Documents Required for Damaged Passport
+Documents Required To Replace Damaged Passport

 While applying for a re-issue of passport in case of a damaged passport, one needs to submit the following documents along with the passport application: